-In October of 2018 Palamina completed a geophysical heliborne magnetic survey at 500 line spacings over the Cori project area.
-Flight-lines were selected to detect possible extensions and sub-parallel structural features related to a known 3 km long NW-SE gold-mineralized trend on the southwest side of the Corimayo mountains.
-Over 1,200 informal miners are mining native orogenic gold from quartz veins in at least 7 separate mining camps within the trend.
-Palamina has staked available strike extensions of this structure in both directions as well as the down-dip extensions on the north side of the Corimayo mountains.
-Limited geological reconnaissance has been carried out.
+At the Cori Gold Project, Palamina Peru has secured application rights and title to 22,500 hectares including 3,900 hectares staked during the quarter.
+It is estimated over 1,200 informal miners are mining native orogenic gold from quartz veins in at least 7 separate mining camps within the trend.
+Palamina has staked available strike extensions of this structure in both directions as well as the interpreted down-dip extensions on the north side of the Corimayo mountains.
+Limited geological reconnaissance has been carried out to-date.